-Dr Stylianos Yaitros and Professor Brennan of Cranfield university will partner with Ramboll to perform vibration testing of steel foam sandwich components to explore new applications for this material which can absorb vibrations and mitigate buckling at the same time, and hence improve fatigue life.
+Dr Stylianos Yaitros and Professor Brennan of Cranfield university partnered with Ramboll to perform vibration testing of steel foam sandwich components to explore new applications for this material which can absorb vibrations and mitigate buckling at the same time, and hence improve fatigue life.
 The intention is that this pilot study will lead to further research and development of multifunctional wind turbine stiffeners, giving UK industry and academia an edge.
-View more details of Dr Stylianos Yiatros’ project.
+View the results of Dr Stylianos Yiatros’ project.

 The Research Award scheme will open for entries again in January 2018